Some of the links in this post may be affiliate links. See our disclosure for more info.

 It has become second nature for many people to sit hunched over their desks – whether at work or home.

 Instead of slumping, try sitting up straight in your chair, placing your hands on your thighs and squeezing your shoulder blades together.
 Hold for five seconds before releasing, and repeat three or four times throughout the day.

 Better posture may help you feel more confident and positive.
 See the 6 Ways Body Language Affects Our Thoughts to learn more.

 12. Write Things Down

-The advent of notes and journaling apps on phones and tablets mean that we are actually writing things down less than ever before.
-However, confronting our problems on paper is a really valuable, meaningful and practical way of practicing self-care.
+The advent of notes and journaling apps on phones and tablets means we are writing things down less than ever.
+However, confronting our problems on paper is a really valuable, meaningful, and practical way of practicing self care.

 Whether it’s a great day or a terrible one, we all have things we can be thankful for: a home, a car, being able to drive, two legs to walk around on, being able to see, friends who care about us, a comfortable bed…

 Gratitude isn’t just about the large gestures – it can be as simple as being able to recognize the positive, routine things that happen to us day in, day out.

 Want to go one step further?
 Make your writing even more beautiful by learning modern calligraphy or hand-lettering.
 It’s the perfect, screen-free activity that offers instant gratification and a lasting skill.
 It is also easy to slide this self care activity into your daily routine.